Skip to content

 umadb supports the following command-line options:

-• --db-path: Path to database file or directory [default: ./uma.db]
+• --db-path — Path to the database file or directory

-• -h, --help: Print help
+• -h, --help — Print help

-• -V, --version: Print version
+• -V, --version - Print version

 Example with TLS and API key